 Naked drinks to tweak labels to make ingredients clearer

+The changes should start appearing in about eight months, said Maia Kats, director of litigation for the Center for Science in the Public Interest.
 The front label for Naked's "Kale Blazer," for instance, will now picture an orange and apple instead of just leafy greens.
-The CSPI had sued PepsiCo, saying the labels were misleading because the imagery didn't reflect that first ingredient is orange juice.

 Comments